A Case Study

 What if something were to happen to you unexpectedly like Rhonda?

 While Rhonda’s children are grieving the sudden loss of their mother, they are also dealing with the stress of managing assets and information they know little about.
 When you don’t prepare for the unexpected, the burden is left on those you love and leave behind while they are already burdened by loss.
-We don’t like to think of the “worst case scenarios,” but the reality is that none of us know which day is out last.
+We don’t like to think of the “worst case scenarios,” but the reality is that none of us know which day is our last.

 We can love our family and those we work with, and steward well the resources God gave us, by creating a plan for what happens if today were to be our last day.

 If you are the owner or CEO of the company, good and thorough succession planning could make or break the future of the business you worked so hard to establish and build.
-There are a number of reasons why you could leave (retirement, go to another job, or even death), but regardless of the reason, as Christian executive we have a responsibility to steward everything as well as we can and leave the business the best we can.
-The mark of a good leader is reflected in how well the company runs in your absence.
+There are a number of reasons why you could leave (retirement, go to another job, or even death), but regardless of the reason, as a Christian executive you have a responsibility to steward everything as well as you can and leave the business as best as you can.

 If the company is better five years after you leave, praise God for the foundation He empowered you to set and the leadership you showed in raising others up to continue the company mission.
 But this doesn’t just happen; it requires intentional planning, time, development of the people, a clear and compelling purpose and vision shared by those stepping into your role, and, more importantly, trust and dependence on God.